Skip to main content

 Women experiencing symptoms such as irregular cycles, mood changes, hot flashes, or reduced libido, often associated with pre-menopausal, peri-menopausal, or post-menopausal hormonal shifts, can also benefit from targeted hormonal support.
 Testosterone, though present in smaller quantities, is a vital hormone for women, influencing energy, mood, muscle tone, and sexual function.

 Protocols for women typically involve lower doses of Testosterone Cypionate, often administered weekly via subcutaneous injection.
-The dosage, usually 0.1-0.2ml (10-20 units), is carefully titrated to avoid virilizing while providing symptomatic relief.
+The dosage, usually 0.1-0.2ml (10-20 units), is carefully titrated to avoid virilizing side effects while providing symptomatic relief.
 Progesterone is also a critical component, prescribed based on menopausal status to balance estrogen effects and support uterine health, particularly in women with an intact uterus.
 Pellet therapy, offering a long-acting testosterone delivery, may also be considered, with Anastrozole included when appropriate to manage estrogen levels.

 Monitoring Parameters for Female TRT